-The most evident reasons as to how tillage increases the amount of available plant food are the following :--- of water to soil and the relation of air to soil.
+The most evident reasons as to how tillage increases the amount of available plant food are the following:-

+First.-Tillage changes the arrangement of the particles of the soil and brings new particles into contact with the root or with particles which may have a reciprocal chemical action on each other; for example, interchange of acids or bases.
+Again tillage brings underlying particles into contact with the air which oxidises them; it alters also the relation of water to soil and the relation of air to soil.
 But the most beneficial effect remains in the fact of the soil getting ærated, and thereby allowing the organic matter to be more thoroughly rotted.
 Tillage also affects the life of the millions of bacteria of the soil, especially giving a fresh supply of nitrogen to those which can absorb it readily from the air.
-The nitrie acid forming bacteria thrive in soils which are well ærated, therefore the neglect of tillage may mean the loss of nitrogenous plant food, the most valuable soil constituent; while a tillage intelligently conducted in ærating the soil helps decomposition and brings the nitrogen of the sir well within the grasp of the nitrogen fixing bacteria.
+The nitric acid forming bacteria thrive in soils which are well ærated, therefore the neglect of tillage may mean the loss of nitrogenous plant food, the most valuable soil constituent; while a tillage intelligently conducted in ærating the soil helps decomposition and brings the nitrogen of the air well within the grasp of the nitrogen fixing bacteria.